Is it bad to sleep in a riser recliner chair?

 Obstructive sleep apnoea (OSA) is a common sleep disorder, where the walls of the throat relax while you sleep.
 This causes your throat to narrow and your breathing to stop for short periods while you sleep.

 Your brain wakes you each time, to restart your breathing.
 These episodes can happen many times each night, causing poor quality, broken sleep.
 The cause of OSA varies from person to person.
 Gravity plays a role in causing OSA, alongside a person’s anatomy.
 Often, the soft tissues in the throat and mouth relax too much, and gravity pulls these tissues downwards – narrowing the airway.

 Elevating your head while you sleep may help to reduce the symptoms of sleep apnoea.
-So sleeping in a more upright position, such as in a riser recliner chair or an adjustable bed, can improve the quality of your sleep if you have OSA.
+So sleeping in a more upright position, such as in a riser recliner chair or an electric adjustable bed, can improve the quality of your sleep if you have OSA.
 This is particularly useful for those with mild to moderate OSA.
 However, OSA can have serious health consequences if left untreated, so see your doctor for advice if you think you may have sleep apnoea.

 Relieving shoulder pain

 If you have shoulder pain, then sleeping in a riser recliner may be a good option.
 Sleeping on your side can make pain and tightness in your shoulders worse.
 But it can be difficult to stop yourself from rolling onto your side while asleep in a normal bed.
 Sleeping in a riser recliner has the advantage of making it difficult for you to roll onto your side while you’re asleep.

 What are the drawbacks of sleeping in a riser recliner chair?

 Sleeping in a riser recliner chair can be beneficial for some people, but it can also increase your risk of certain health and sleep problems, such as: